thomasweng15/jekyll-now/_posts/2017-9-9-automating_C++_builds_ros.md

 - productivity
 ---

-If you're working on a C++ ROS project, you probably run `catkin build` every time you make a change.
+If you're working on a C++ ROS project, you probably run <code class="text">catkin build</code> every time you make a change.
 This is tedious and takes you out of your programming flow.
 It's especially annoying when your build fails multiple times due to small errors.
 I'm a big proponent of keeping the iteration loop as small as possible [1].

 To fix this, I've automated the build process to build when saving a file!
 No more manual building :).

 Here's how it works.
-I've written a shell script called `builder.sh` that kicks off a build for you every time you save a file in your source directories.
+I've written a shell script called <code class="text">builder.sh</code> that kicks off a build for you every time you save a file in your source directories.
 If the build fails, it will output the error.
 If the build succeeds, it'll print a success message.
 Here's an example of a build failure, followed by success:

 <pre class="highlight">
 <code>